cocbin/CBTableViewDataSource/README.md

 # English
-# iOS development - DataSource - the mystical magic，help you to use TableView in an elegant way.
+# iOS development - the mystical magic DataSource，help you to use TableView in an elegant way.

 ### If there is any mistake in this translation,please contact with me.
 ### Introduction

-Recently，I am tring to restruct my code，and find out that every viewController includes a long gross code to define `dataSource` and `delegate`.As result，I create CBTableViewDataSource when I restruct `dataSource` elegantly.
+Recently，I am tring to restruct my code，and find out that every viewController includes a long gross code to define `dataSource` and `delegate`.As a result，I create CBTableViewDataSource when I was thinking how to write `dataSource` in an elegant way.

 **Before using CBTableViewDataSource**